Pseudo-Labeling for Massively Multilingual Speech Recognition

 \section{Conclusion}

-We have demonstrated the use of pseudo-labeling to improve an end-to-end joint model for massively multilingual ASR with Common Voice, by fine-tuning a multilingual model with semi-supervised learning on each language of VoxPopuli separately.
-Training on all VoxPopuli pseudo-labels combined i) significantly improves the performance of the multilingual model for those 19 languages, ii) helps the model generalize to a new domain (LibriSpeech), and iii) enables training a larger model than was possible with Common Voice alone without overfitting.
-Future work could look into reducing the gap between the performance of the multilingual model on its own and after fine-tuning on a particular language, improving performance for languages without unlabeled data, integrating language models into the PL generation process, and running iterative pseudo-labeling instead of a single round.
-Our method also requires knowledge of which language is spoken in the unlabeled audio: overcoming this requirement, so that even more data in the wild can be used, would also be worth exploring.
+We have demonstrated the use of pseudo-labeling to improve an end-to-end joint model for massively multilingual ASR with Common Voice.
+Fine-tuning a multilingual model with semi-supervised learning on each language of VoxPopuli separately, and then training on all VoxPopuli pseudo-labels combined, i) significantly improves the performance of the model for those 19 languages, ii) helps the model generalize to a new domain (LibriSpeech), and iii) enables training a larger model than was possible with Common Voice alone without overfitting.
+Many interesting questions and problems remain, such as reducing the gap between the performance of the multilingual model on its own and after fine-tuning on a particular language, improving performance for languages without unlabeled data, integrating language models into the PL generation process, and running iterative pseudo-labeling instead of a single round with all languages.
+The method we have employed requires knowledge of which language is spoken in the unlabeled audio: overcoming this requirement, so that even more data in the wild can be used, would also be worth exploring.